saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-apple-pay.md

 ## Testing Apple Pay

-There are three ways to test Apple Pay with Sauce Labs:
+Sauce Labs offers three ways to test Apple Pay :

 - Using Simulators.
 - Using real private devices with an Apple Pay Sandbox Testing account.